Tacos de Pescado con Pico de Gallo

 Pico de Gallo

-Pico de gallo is a simple salsa made with raw chopped tomato, onion, jalapeño or serrano chile and cilantro.
-It goes great with these fish tacos.
+Pico de gallo is a simple salsa made with raw chopped tomato, onion, jalapeño, or serrano chile and cilantro.
+The cool, fresh crunch of the onion and chile peppers complements the hot fried fish.

 Gather your ingredients for your pico de gallo.
-The fresher the ingredients the better.
+The fresher the ingredients the better your salsa will be.

 Mix all of the ingredients in a bowl with the juice from 1 lime.
 Set aside while you prepare the fish.